-With a keen interest for digital filmmaking, and a passion for travel and exploration, Alex personifies the dream of a commercial and adventure Director of Photography.
+Alex has a keen interest in digital filmmaking and a passion for travel and exploration.
+He personifies the dream of a commercial and adventure Director of Photography.

-Since joining 90 Seconds in 2014, Alexander Brown has completed over 170 projects, taking roles as director, camera operator, editor, photographer and animator.
+Since joining 90 Seconds in 2014, Alexander Brown has completed over 170 projects.
+He has taken roles as director, camera operator, editor, photographer, and animator.

 We caught up with him recently to find out more about his background, how his body of work, which can be found at www.alexbrowndop.com has grown over time, and what sets great creators apart from the good ones.

-AB: The hardest thing wasn’t starting out, but was to not stopping or changing paths.
+Alex Brown: The hardest thing wasn’t starting out, but was to not stopping or changing paths.
 Generating enough income was always a challenge and learning to live simply definitely meant that I could stretch my finances further when starting out.
-Of course, there are the equipment costs, but its the normal costs of life that you can’t forget about.
+Of course, there are the equipment costs, but it’s the normal costs of living that you can’t forget about.

-AB: In my teens I travelled the world as a professional kitesurfer.
-I was surrounded with filmmakers and photographers who I worked closely with to get shots for magazines and sponsors, so I was seeing first hand how things were happening on a commercial level to begin with.
-I bought my first cameras and shot an instructional video (DVD) which went on sale around the world, and things built onwards from there.
+Alex Brown: In my teens, I traveled the world as a professional kitesurfer.
+I was surrounded by filmmakers and photographers who I worked closely with to get shots for magazines and sponsors.
+So I was seeing first hand how things were happening on a commercial level, to begin with.
+I bought my first cameras and shot an instructional video (DVD) which went on sale around the world.
+And things built onwards from there.

-AB: Well, if we are talking about creators who want to work on commercial/advertising content, I am so glad that I took the time to study Media Production at University which helped me stop prioritising the creative side of things, and learn to focus on the factors that drive commercial work in this industry.
+Alex Brown: Well, if we are talking about creators who want to work on commercial/advertising content, I am so glad that I took the time to study Media Production at University which helped me stop prioritizing the creative side of things, and learn to focus on the factors that drive commercial work in this industry.

-AB: I think it’s about the whole package.
-Of course the visuals and product itself needs to be top of class (that I am shooting/editing).
-But I also need to deliver a service to my employer, who needs to feel confident that I am the best person to handle their clients needs and experience.
+Alex Brown: I think it’s about the whole package.
+Of course, the visuals and product itself need to be top of the class (that I am shooting/editing).
+But I also need to deliver a service to my employer, who needs to feel confident that I am the best person to handle their client’s needs and experience.
 Being reliable, articulate and knowing the production process is just as important to “getting the shot”.